achillesliu/misc/WAY TO RIGHT, AND THE TECHNIQUE.md

 So "get the devel branch and the problem would be solved", I was thinking at that time.
 But it was far from the truth.
 I spend about another hour on the "simple" process.
 The final mistake that I made was, the wrong directory!!!

 But some were learnt,
-1. CSS settings to specific type on the website.
-It's kind of dictionary structure.
+1. CSS settings
+  * to specific type on the website
-2. User preference in sublime text 3 are stored in the `/Users/liubo/Library/Application Support/Sublime Text 3/Packages/User`.
-Below files are all included.
-Possibly the future package preference would be stored here.
+  * structure is kind of dictionary in Python
+2. About the user preference
+  * stored in `/Users/liubo/Library/Application Support/Sublime Text 3/Packages/User`
   * Key binding
   * User preference
   * User preference of packages
+  * Possibly the future package preference would be stored here

+ac
+2014-10-22